I’m in BUW for the first time and I don’t know what to do.

-UW students and staff have online access to e-collections also from home.
-You need to log into a selected base by giving your BUW library card number and your library password.
-You can find more information under the table.
+UW students and staff have online access to e-collections also at home.
+You need to log into a selected data base by giving your library card number and your password.

 What is multisearch?

-Multisearch allows you to browse most of the electronic bases available at UW, as well as the BUW catalogue.
-It gives you the possibility to quickly and efficiently search for a specific position in many places.
+Multisearch allows you to browse most of the electronic data bases available at UW, as well as the online catalogue.
+It gives you the possibility to quickly and efficiently search for a specific publication in many places.
 Multisearch is located on the website of the Library.
-How to use in Multisearch.

-I haven’t found a book in the catalogue online.
+I haven’t found a book in the online catalogue.
 What shall I do?

-If you haven’t found a book in the catalogue online, please check the Web Card Catalogue.
+If you haven’t found a book which was published before 1997 in the online catalogue, please check the Card Catalogues.